-The solution to three years of Dickie Shears whaling on me was right in front of me and I wasn’t getting it.
+The solution to three years of Dickie Shears whaling on me was right in front of me and I wasn’t seeing it.

-Yes, there were other bullies who’d plagued me throughout my life, and each tormented me in his own way, but Dickie was one of the worst.
-I categorize bullies into three breeds of insects: a greenhead fly that takes a bite out of your flesh, leaving blood trickling down your back; a deer fly, a greenhead wannabe that doesn’t hurt as much but is more persistent; and a mosquito that pierces your flesh at outdoor barbecues, making you run straight toward the screened-in porch.
+There were other bullies who’d plagued me throughout my young life, and each tormented me in his own way.
+But Dickie was one of the worst.
+Most bullies were like one of three types of biting insects: a greenhead fly that takes a bite out of your flesh, leaving blood trickling down your back; a deer fly, a greenhead wannabe that doesn’t hurt so much but is more persistent; and a mosquito that pierces your flesh at outdoor barbecues, making you run straight for the screened-in porch.
 I had no idea how to shoo any of them away.
-Yes, bullies were drawn to me, inspired by the scent of fear.
-But Dickie was one of the worst.
-He was like one of the villains that the avengers would have to fight, a combination of greenhead, deer fly, and mosquito.
+Bullies were drawn to me, inspired by the scent of fear.
+But Dickie was like one of the villains that the Avengers would have to fight, a combination of greenhead, deer fly, and mosquito.

-The Washington Post reported that 25% of school-age boys say they were bullied 1 The real total is probably higher than that, since who wants to admit, even to their parents, that they were getting the shit kicked out of them every day?
+The Washington Post reported that 25% of school-age boys say they were bullied.
+The real total is probably higher than that.
+Who wants to admit, even to their parents, that they were getting the shit kicked out of them every day?

 I was one of them, with three medieval brigands after me in the space of three years.
-Two at once in one year.
-I felt like I was running out of options.
+I found myself running out of options.
 I was terrified of the ride to school.
-I should have been scared of other things, like not having studied for the history test, or being exiled to the hall only to be discovered by the principal.
-She was a friend of the family who once said, “Why Peter Bates!
-What would your Aunt Carolyn say?”
-And what about the time Geraldine Gomulka slapped me off my chair for touching her hair?
-(I deserved a sharp rebuke—at most.)
-All worthy of fear and trembling.
-But none deserved being whaled on.
+I should have spent my time being scared of other things, like taking tests I hadn’t studied for, or Miss King, our roving principal, who was always popping up unexpectedly.
+Once when I was exiled to the hall, she walked by.
+It was doubly bad, because she was a friend of the family.
+“Why Peter Bates!
+What will your Aunt Carolyn say when I tell her about this?”
+These were worthy of fear and trembling.

-Dickie Shears was a dirty-blond kid with a gruff voice and a prominent widow’s peak that made him look like a golden-crowned flying fox I once saw on the cover of All About Bats.
+Dickie Shears was a dirty-blond kid with a gruff voice and a prominent widow’s peak that made him look like the golden-crowned flying fox I saw on the cover of All About Bats.
 He hung out at the school bus stop and chased me around trees and clumps of other kids.
-One time during a pursuit, I fell on a newly paved macadam road and skinned my knee so badly I still have the scar.
-I limped around for a week but what I remember was not the pain, but the other kids imitating me.
-My mother was more upset about my ripped pants than hearing about my run-in, so I had to tell her what happened twice so she’d realize I’d been hurt.
+Once when I fell on the newly paved macadam road, I limped around for a week, bothered less by the pain than by the other kids imitating my hobble.
+My mother was more upset about my ripped pants than hearing about my run-in.
+She didn’t even notice my bleeding knee, so I had to tell her what happened twice.

-After yelling at me about the impossibility of mending my pants, she helpfully mentioned that if I just prayed for this misguided “Shears child,” Jesus would protect me.
+After yelling about the impossibility of mending my pants, she helpfully mentioned that if I just prayed for this misguided “Shears child,” Jesus would protect me.

 Maybe he would, but just for backup, I asked my father how he’d handled bullies when he was young.
-No way was he going to tell me.
-Rule #1 of Parent/Adolescent Relations is: Never ever reveal anything dicey about your own youth to your children.
-If your child hears you once swiped a candy bar, pretty soon you the parent will get a phone call from your local convenience store ratting your kid out.
-And as that parent, you really couldn’t swat the kid because, well, maybe you’d done it, too.
-My father knew that rule, so he danced around the bullying topic and claimed he didn’t remember.
+A mistake.
+Rule #1 of Parent/Adolescent Relations seemed to be never ever reveal anything dicey about your own youth to your children.
+My father danced around the bullying topic and claimed he didn’t remember.

-I did try my mother’s prayer remedy.
-Once.
-“It’s not working,” I told her later.
 “Well, obviously you’re not praying hard enough,” she said.
 “I’ve seen you in church, monkeying around during the Apostles Creed.
-2 God needs to take you seriously before you’re deserving of his help.”
+God needs to take you seriously before you’re deserving of his help.”

 “The Apostles Creed!”